drshahizan/software-engineering/project/project/sec01/curiousity/project.md

 - Gantt Chart

 ### Requirement collection
-<b> 1.
-Meeting with JKM KTDI (Hanie Azyuni binti Mazle) </b>
+1. <br>Meeting with JKM KTDI (Hanie Azyuni binti Mazle) </b><br>
-On 8 p.m. of 3 May 2023, we had a meeting we Hanie at M01, KTDI to discuss about the requirements, wants, and needs of JKM KTDI in doing their pre, during, and post event preparation.
+At 8 p.m. of 3 May 2023, we had a meeting with Hanie at M01, KTDI to discuss about the requirements, wants, and needs of JKM KTDI in doing their pre, during, and post event preparation.

 #### Outcome:
 Problems: